-The Lantern Community at Ringwood, is home to approximately 65 people, half of whom have special needs, and consists of eight houses on the estate, and one house in the town of Ringwood.
+The Lantern Community is home to approximately 75 people, half of whom have special needs.

-In each house there are supporters, Co-Workers and Companions living and working together to create a Lifesharing community in its own right.
+In each house, there are supporters, Co-Workers, Companions living, and working together to create a life sharing community in its own right.
 This creative activity of living together helps to build a trusting and caring environment.
-Companions have their own room which allows for personal privacy.
+Companions have their own room, which allows for personal privacy.

 Each person is supported in their domestic needs and encouraged to contribute and take responsibility for their home.
 Great emphasis is placed on interdependence; each individual contributing with the best of their abilities to the good of the whole house community.

 Those Companions who live on the Lantern estate have tenancies, which are managed by East Boro Housing Trust.
 Following a trial period, the majority of Companions hold Assured Tenancies, reflecting their long-term involvement in the community and their right to reside here.
 The Lantern Community offers suitable care and support to enable Companions to live in their own home and to be involved in the community but tenants who live on the estate are free to choose alternative service providers if they wish.

 A rich and varied cultural life, often highlighted by Festivals that celebrate the rhythm of the year, is an important element to community life that offers opportunities for everyone to take part and contribute.

 Creative and artistic threads are constantly woven into daily life, along with plays, music and informal get-togethers.
 A broad outlook on life is encouraged, and there is ample opportunity and encouragement for many interests to be pursued both as an individual and in group situations within the wider community.

 The town of Ringwood has many facilities to offer, including weekly shopping and recreation.
 Many people travel further afield at the weekend by public transport to visit the beach or cinema, and may also choose to accompany friends for an outing together.